 If you are thinking of applying for a place, contact East Sussex County Council for admissions.
-For information about us and how we support Special Educational Needs and Disabilities (SEND) or to make an appointment to view the school please contact the Head teacher or SENCO on 01424 211696 or by email on : school@chantry.e-sussex.sch.uk.
+For information about us and how we support Special Educational Needs and Disabilities (SEND) or to make an appointment to view the school please contact the Head teacher or SENCO on 01424 211696 or by email on: school@chantry.e-sussex.sch.uk.

 If your child is already at the school, your first point of contact at school is your child's class teacher.
-School phone number 01424 211696.
+School phone number 01424 211696, or please see the email addresses available on the school website to email them.

-The Special Educational Needs Coordinator (SENCO) is responsible for managing and coordinating the support for children with special educational needs, including those who have Education Health and Care Plans (EHCP).
-The SENCO also provides professional guidance to school staff and works closely with parents and carers and other services that provide for children in the school.
+The Special Educational Needs Coordinator (SENDCO) is responsible for managing and coordinating the support for children with special educational needs, including those who have Education Health and Care Plans (EHCP).
+The SENDCO also provides professional guidance to school staff and works closely with parents and carers and other services that provide for children in the school.

-The SENCO at Chantry, Helen Drake, can be contacted via the school phone number or by email at senco@chantry.e-sussex.sch.uk
+The SENDCO at Chantry, Helen Drake, can be contacted via the school phone number or by email at senco@chantry.e-sussex.sch.uk